roboguice/roboguice/README.txt

         -Dfile=/path/to/file

 Where /path/to/file is the path to maps.jar in your Android SDK.
 If you don't have v3 handy, you can probably point it to just about any version

+(PS.
+Want to start a new android project from scratch using maven? https://github.com/akquinet/android-archetypes/wiki/android-quickstart-archetype )